 The two beer styles share many similarities.
 Most noticeable is the dark brown to black color that's often opaque but not cloudy.
 They generally rely on a pale malt base that is enhanced with dark malt—particularly crystal, chocolate, and black malts.
 Stouts tend to use roasted barley and porters generally do not.
 Additionally, a stout is typically heartier and thicker than porters.
 Either style may also be brewed with adjuncts for additional flavor.
 Chocolate, coffee, and vanilla are common, with some beers adding oatmeal, fruits, honey, maple, nuts, and other flavoring ingredients.

 The history of both beers is difficult to trace.
-Porters were created in the 1700s, most likely when English brewers developed a blend of three styles of ale: old stale or sour ales, newer brown and pale ales, and mild (or weak) ales.
+Porters were created during the 1700s, most likely when English brewers developed a blend of three styles of ale: old stale or sour ales, newer brown and pale ales, and mild (or weak) ales.
 It was a product of the U.K.'s Industrial Revolution and one of the first beers specifically formulated to cater to drinkers' tastes rather than ingredients on hand.
-The name is said to come from the porters (transportation workers) of Central London and stout was originally the name for the strongest porters.
+The name is said to come from the porters (transportation workers) of Central London and "stout" was originally the name for the strongest porters.

 There are many broad interpretations of the modern porter and a number of styles within this category.